amankowski/basic_python/day-1/exercises.md

 1. make a new variable called `one_line_rhyme` and store this string of text in it:
 `Though smaller than a dime oh bacteria are sublime`
 2. print this variable
-3. Make up a new microbiology-themed one-line-rhyme and store in under the `one_line_rhyme` variable.
+3. Make up a new microbiology-themed one-line-rhyme and store as the `one_line_rhyme` variable.
 Does that work?
 What happened to the original string?

 ### strings
 There are many different types of objects in python.
-The variable `one_line_rhyme` stores a string.
+The variable `one_line_rhyme` stores a string object.
 If you want to know what the type of an object is you can call the `type()` function.
 This function can sometimes come in handy if it is not obvious what you are working with.

 Strings are super useful and there are many things you can do with them.
 We won't go that deep here but feel free to google "python 3 string methods" to find out more.
 Four tricks we will talk about here: